faenrandir/a_careful_examination/communications/response_to_callister_bom_man_made_or_god_given.md

 > Joseph Smith referred to View of the Hebrews in Times and Seasons in June 1842 (twelve years after the Book of Mormon was published); see Joseph Smith, “From Priest’s American Antiquities,” Times and Seasons 3, no. 15 (1 June 1842): 814.

 The fact that Joseph referred to View of the Hebrews in 1842 merely confirms that these ideas were penetrating that environment.
 No modern origin theory requires Joseph (or any other potential contributor) to have had *direct* contact with View of the Hebrews.
-And, if multiple authors were responsible for the creation of the book, then another contributing author may have read the book and not Joseph.

 > <span style="color:red; margin-left:-30px;">[Arg5:7] How might one counter this argument?
 Here is a list of questions that an honest seeker of truth might raise:</span>